 The same test equipment with a different setup is also used to measure and display haze.

-Luminous transmission: Luminous transmittance refers to the same thing as light transmission.
-It is a more technical name used in the ASTM D 1003 test procedure title.
+Luminous transmission: Luminous transmittance refers to the same concept as light transmission and is simply a more technical name used in the ASTM D 1003 test procedure title.

 Haze: Haze is the scattering of light by a specimen, which results in a cloudy appearance or poorer clarity of objects when viewed through the film.

-Translucent: Translucent is an attribute used to describe material that transmits light, but also diffuses it so that objects cannot be seen clearly.
+Translucence: Translucence is an attribute used to describe material that transmits light, but also diffuses it so that objects cannot be clearly viewed through the material.